- Cape Peninsula

 Day 10 Knysna-Arniston

-Depart for the seaside village of Arniston, stopping en route for lunch.
+Depart for the seaside village of Arniston, stopping en route for lunch (229 miles, four hours).

-Spend the next two nights at the locally rated 4-star Arniston Spa Hotel.
+Spend the next two nights at the 4-star Arniston Spa Hotel (4Q).
 The hotel is next to an old fishing village, surrounded by beaches and nature reserves.
 Bedrooms have a private balcony, satellite television, tea and coffee-making facilities and Wi-Fi access.
 Facilities include a restaurant, bistro, bar, swimming pool and spa (treatments at extra cost).
 Enjoy dinner at your hotel this evening.
 B, D

 Day 11 Arniston